It might seem early, but we are already compiling a list of Toy Runs around the nation and need your help.

 Also, the Lockyer Ulysses Branch which runs the Ipswich Toy Run has warned riders not to throw lollies or high-five spectators as it could lead to a crash.

-They say Ipswich Police will film the event and fine offending riders or pillions.
+They say Ipswich Police they will access video of the event and fine offending riders or pillions.

 We are unaware of any similar warnings at any other toy runs.